-BP is sponsoring the RSC, the World Shakespeare Festival and the London 2012 Olympics.
+BP is sponsoring the Tate Galleries, British Museum and RSC.
+In 2012 it sponsored the World Shakespeare Festival and the London Olympics.
 But it is not doing this out of the goodness of its heart.
 BP wants to distract us all from its appalling environmental and human rights record and its considerable contribution to climate change.

 Something wicked this way comes

 In its 2011 Sustainability Review, BP admits that if we carry on down our current path of increasing global fossil fuel use, we will be committed to temperature rises of over two degrees.

 A two degree rise will almost certainly trigger “runaway” global warming, bringing with it massive infrastructure collapse, a global food deficit leading to mass starvation, disease, population shifts, extreme weather disasters, and ultimately an unrecognisable planet.
 Rather than proposing an alternative path, BP seems to calmly accept this terrifying future, and bases its entire business plan on increasing fossil fuel demand and rising CO2 emissions.
 The company is unashamedly basing its future profits on the end of civilisation as we know it.